 Assistant General Secretary, IndustriALL Global Union

-- Show they are committed to continuous improvement
+- Demonstrate they are committed to continuous improvement

-The Standard recognizes different performance levels, and certification is awarded to mines meeting relevant best practice requirements.
-Status and associated claims are offered to mines beginning with those that meet core requirements.
+The IRMA system recognizes different performance levels, with the highest level of certification awarded to mines meeting all relevant best practice requirements.

 “As interest in the responsible sourcing of metals and minerals grows, it is important to have standards that meet the needs of the wide variety of customers that mining serves, and address the expectations of society as a whole.
 We look forward to trialling the IRMA Self-Assessment Tool and to continuing to contribute to the development of IRMA as a demonstration of our commitment to responsible mining.“